Shape-Guided Diffusion with Inside-Outside Attention: Conclusion

 \section{Conclusion}

-In this work, we present the usefulness of an explicit shape for local edits on real images.
-We show that prior work in local editing, structure preserving editing, and inpainting often fail to respect shape.
-To alleviate this issue, we propose Shape-Guided Diffusion, a training-free method that uses a novel Inside-Outside Attention mechanism during both the inversion and generation process, which localizes object vs. background edits.
+In this work, we present Shape-Guided Diffusion, a training-free method for utilizing precise object silhouette as a constraint in text-to-image diffusion models, which can be user provided or automatically inferred from the text.
+While prior work fails to respect shape inputs, our novel Inside-Outside Attention mechanism removes spurious attentions and localizes object vs. edits.
 We evaluate our method on our newly proposed MS-COCO ShapePrompts benchmark on the shape-guided editing task, where the goal is to edit an object given an input mask and text prompt.
-We show that our method significantly outperforms the baselines in shape faithfulness without a degradation in text alignment or image realism when using either precise MS-COCO instance masks or masks inferred from the text.
+We show that our method significantly outperforms the baselines in shape faithfulness without a degradation in text alignment or image realism.

-\paragraph{\textit{Acknowledgements.}} This work was supported in part by DoD including DARPA’s SemaFor, PTG and/or LwLL programs, as well as BAIR’s industrial alliance programs. { }